saptam7777/FULL-STACK-SNAKE-GAME/README.md

 # This is my first full stack prject .
-# with the help pf chat GPT .
+# with the help of chat GPT .